After completing this lesson, you'll be able to:

 Add a Geocoder to the canvas connected to the CSV feature type.

-The Geocoder is shipped as an FME package, meaning you can update it without necessarily needing to update your version of FME.
+The Geocoder is shipped as an FME package, so you can update it without needing to update your FME version.
 Because it ships as a package, FME asks you to confirm you wish to install it when you try to add it.
 Click Install to proceed:

-If you don't want to sign up, you can use the free OpenStreetMap geocoder.
+If you don't want to sign up, set Geocoding Service to use the free OpenStreetMap geocoder.

 Next, for Street Address, identify where the address is stored and select that attribute.
 For this example, the address is stored in ADDRESS.